** Dancing Into 2019

 (So yeah, basically it's next year, last year, and the year before that now lol seriously send help this is not the good kind of lol)

 "Dancing into May" is a saying derived from a pagan springtime ritual or festival that is now known as Walpurgisnacht, a Christian feast day to commemorate Saint Walpurga and the successful Christianisation of Germany.
-It commemorates her canonisation in 870.
+What it specifically commemorates is her canonisation in 870.

 According to German folklore, Hexennacht was believed to be the night when witches would meet - this now-Walpurgis Night of April 30th - on the Brocken, the highest peak in the Harz mountain range.
 Christians would pray to Walpurga to protect them, and at some point they decided that they had been sufficiently protected from their threats, real or imaginary, and began to give thanks to her instead, by lighting bonfires.
 Doing this to ward off witches and evil in general is still fairly common not only in southern Germany but northern and central Europe, and the Balkans.
 So, that's why it's Walpurgisnacht now.